DivyaKumarBaid/Learning_React/Readme.md

   This basically downloads and sets up the create react app and start the npm host to host the app on localhost in my case on port 3000

+## Basics of what happens in the background and what means what

 - <-name->/src folder is where the main thing happens

 - Entry point for react app is index.js inside the src folder